 Please note that placement exams do not satisfy language requirements.
 To arrange a proficiency exam, contact the instructor for that language.

-The Spring 2014 language placement exam schedule is as follows:
+The Fall 2014 language placement exam schedule is as follows:

 Beginners who cannot read or write basic Arabic, Hebrew, Hindi/Urdu, Persian or Turkish should register for First Year Arabic, First Year Modern Hebrew, Elementary Hindi/Urdu, Elementary Persian or Elementary Modern Turkish.

 Students wishing to study Arabic, Hebrew, Hindi/Urdu, Persian or Turkish at a level above the introductory level must take a placement test before registration.
 Those seeking to waive a language requirement must take a proficiency test.

 For Arabic, all prospective students should consult the Guidelines for Registration